The Hopleaf Bar

 check out their own websites for details and to confirm dates.

-Usually 1st Monday of month— it's Belgian-Fried Chicken Night with Kwak!
+Monday Aug 1—it's Belgian-Fried Chicken Night with Kwak!

 The First Monday of every month is Belgian Fried Chicken Night!
+(Because of Independence Day, we pushed it back one week.)
 You might not find fried chicken on many menus on Brussels, but you might wish that you did after tasting this!
 It's not historically a staple of the Belgian culinary scene, but we thought we'd change that.
-The preparation changes from month to month, finalized just before the BFC Monday.
-June's preparation : Berbere-spiced fried chicken thighs, sourdough waffles with fennel-Kwak honey, soft pickled egg, and herbed pea purée!
+The preparation changes from month to month.
+August's preparation : Kwak battered chicken, red grit waffle, summer succotash, red pepper coulis, kwak honey, pickled peppers.
 Enjoy it with a Kwak in its famous glass!
 Starts at 5pm.

 Mon.
 May 16, 7pm — Celebrating